-The Clinton County Farm Bureau is celebrating Rural Roads Safety Week starting Monday, April 14, through Saturday, April 20, by encouraging county motorists to travel safely on roadways this spring and throughout the year.
+The Clinton County Farm Bureau is recognizing Rural Roads Safety Week April 18-24 by encouraging motorists to travel safely on roadways this spring and throughout the year.

+Pennsylvania Farm Bureau (PFB) reminds motorists that farmers are legally allowed to operate farm equipment on Pennsylvania roads.
 Don’t forget to reduce your speed when driving on roads where you might encounter large farm machinery.
-Also make sure to slow down immediately when you see the Slow Moving Vehicle (SMV) emblem, which is an orange triangle with a red border, attached to farm vehicles.
+Also make sure to slow down immediately when you see the SLOW-MOVING VEHICLE (SMV) emblem, which is an orange triangle with a red border, attached to farm vehicles.

-In order to accommodate motorists, drivers of slow moving farm vehicles often pull off onto the shoulder of a paved roadway to give other motorists a better view of road conditions and enough room to pass.
-Keep in mind that if the shoulder is soft, wet, or steep, the farmer cannot move aside, because it could cause the equipment to roll over.
+In order to accommodate motorists, drivers of slow-moving farm vehicles often pull onto the shoulder of a paved roadway to give other motorists a better view of road conditions and enough room to pass.
+Keep in mind that if the shoulder is soft, wet or steep, the farmer cannot move aside, because it could cause the equipment to roll over.
 If the farmer is unable to safely pull his or her vehicle off the road, and you feel you must pass, do so with caution.

 On behalf of the Clinton County Farm Bureau, I encourage all residents to be aware of farm vehicles and equipment during their travels on rural roads.
 By working together, we can make the trip safe for motorists and farmers.

 (Justin Snook is president of the Clinton County Farm Bureau.)